 - Todd Porter – Goodby, Silverstein & Partners (Super Bowl, Doritos)

 - Tracy McKnight –TM Music Supervision (The Hunger Games films, Selma)

 The Canadian Music Café is a joint initiative produced by Canadian Music Publishers Association (CMPA) and Canadian Independent Music Association (CIMA) whose mandates are to support and advocate for the Canadian publishers and Canadian independent music companies, respectively.
 The CMPA and CIMA gratefully acknowledge that the 2016 Canadian Music Café is made possible in part by the Government of Canada, through the Canada Music Fund, the Ontario Media Development Corporation, through the Ontario Music Fund.
 This year’s Canadian Music Café is also supported by SOCAN, Reif Estate Winery and Collective Arts Brewing.

 For press inquiries, please contact:

-Photos and bios of supervisors available upon request
+Photos of supervisors available upon request